xbeat/Machine-Learning/README.md

 Introduction to Categorical Variables in Regression

 Categorical variables are a common type of data in many real-world scenarios.
 They represent discrete categories or groups, such as colors, genres, or types of products.
 When performing regression analysis, handling these variables requires special techniques to incorporate them effectively into our models.
 This slideshow will explore various methods to work with categorical variables in regression using Python.

+## Combining Machine Learning Algorithms for Better Results

+Feature Extraction with CNN and SVM Classifier

+This implementation demonstrates how to extract features from images using a pre-trained CNN (ResNet50) and feed them into an SVM classifier.
+The CNN acts as a feature extractor while the SVM performs the final classification task, combining deep learning with traditional ML.

 ## Understanding and Addressing Class Imbalance